Tailwind: A Practical Framework for Query Accelerators: Abstract Logical Plans

 We address this challenge by observing that \alps{} provide a structured description of what an accelerator computes.
 Critically, the template distinguishes between the parameterized and constant parts of the accelerator and encodes their dependencies.
 For example, in the domain negation template (Figure~\ref{fig:dneg-alp}), the input query plan varies across accelerator instantiations and its value influences the accelerator run time, which the template's tree structure expresses.

-\thesystem{} thus models an accelerator's performance by representing its \alp{} template as a tree-structured neural network where the learned weights correspond to the varying parts of the template and the message passing follows the dependency relationships in the \alp{} (detailed in Section~\ref{sec:alp-model-details}). \thesystem{} learns one model per accelerator. \thesystem{} uses the same featurization strategy for each, but each model will have a different set (and number) of weights because they are based on different \alp{} templates.
+\thesystem{} thus models an accelerator's performance by encoding its \alp{} template as a tree-structured neural network.
+The learned weights correspond to the varying parts of the template (its variables, alternations, and repetitions) and the message passing follows the dependency relationships in the \alp{} (\Cref{sec:alp-model-details}). \thesystem{} learns one model per accelerator.
+We use the same featurization strategy for each, but each model will have a different set (and number) of weights because they are based on different \alp{} templates.

 \sparagraph{Bootstrapping.} Before \thesystem{} uses its accelerators, it must train its models offline.
-This only needs to be done once per accelerator. \thesystem{} uses the \alp{} definitions to generate accelerator instances to collect training data; we detail this process in Section~\ref{sec:bootstrapping-details}.
+This only needs to be done once per accelerator. \thesystem{} uses the \alp{} definitions to generate accelerator instances to collect training data; we detail this process in \Cref{sec:bootstrapping-details}.

-\subsection{Query Planning With Accelerators}
+\section{Query Planning With Accelerators}

-Finally, we now turn our attention to \thesystem{}'s planners.
+Bringing everything together, we now look at \thesystem{}'s planners.

 \sparagraph{Offline planning.} Before processing any queries, \thesystem{} selects accelerator candidates to \emph{instantiate}, given a user-provided space budget in bytes $S$.
 We do this because accelerators are parameterized and can be stateful; typically the space usage of all possible candidates greatly exceeds $S$.
 This offline step ensures \thesystem{}'s online planner only considers the ``most useful'' set of accelerator options given $S$.
 This selection problem is a generalized version of automatic index selection, which itself is NP-hard~\cite{indexselhard-chaudhuri04, indexselopt-comer78, indexselopt-piatetsky83}.